potestiolab/canvas/README.md

 ## 4.1 - Tasks

 _`block.py`_ and its MPI version (_`block-MPI.py`_) are inside the `PYTHON-SCRIPT/` directory.
 This code has the purpose to write a file containing the list of survived atoms.
-Before lauching the code, te user is asking to select one of three possible options, depending on the type of _`atomistic/medium-grained/coarse grained`_ subdivision that would like to obtain:
+Before lauching the code, te user is required to select one of three possible options, depending on the type of _`atomistic/medium-grained/coarse grained`_ subdivision that would like to obtain:

 * **`choice1`**: One or more central atomistic residues that require an atomistic description is/are known.
                Since the high-resolution region is not completely defined, an atomistic sphere with radius _R_,